Squid (weapon): Development

 This weapon was a three-barrel 12 in mortar with the mortars mounted in series but off-bore from each other in order to scatter the projectiles.
 The barrels were mounted in a frame that could be rotated through 90 degrees for loading.
-The projectiles weighed 390 lb with a 207 lb minol charge.
-On some vessels, the Squid installations were at the stern – the bombs were fired over the length of the ship and dropping into the sea slightly ahead of it.
-Sink rate was 43.5 ft/s (13.3 m/s) and a clockwork time fuze was used to determine the detonation depth; all three projectiles had to be set to the same depth; this could be continuously updated right up to the moment of launch to take into account the movements of the target.
+The projectiles weighed 390 lb with a 207 lb minol II charge.
+On some vessels, the Squid installations were at the stern – the bombs were fired over the length of the ship and dropped into the sea slightly ahead of it.
+Sink rate was 43.5 ft/s (13.3 m/s) and a clockwork time fuze was used to determine the detonation depth.
+All three projectiles had to be set to the same depth; this could be continuously updated right up to the moment of launch to take into account the movements of the target.
 The maximum depth was 900 ft.